If you have questions, you can email: email@example.com

 The goal of this initiative is to promote reproducibility of published results by highlighting papers supported with open-source code.
 These papers are identified by badges promoted by ACM.
 More details are provided below.

 We are asking all authors to indicate whether or not there are artifacts associated with their paper(s).
-Artifacts are not required.
+Artifacts are not required and the artifact evaluation process is separate to the peer paper review process.

 As an author, you must answer the question whether or not you have artifacts when you submit your paper.
 If you have artifacts then please complete the remaining questions.
-Note that you do not need to have artifacts.
+If not, answering no is sufficient.
+Artifacts are not required.

 Reproducibility depends on, as a first step, sharing the provenance of results with transparency, and the AF is an instrument of documentation and transparency.
 A good AF helps researchers document their results, and helps other researchers build from them.